Amandecoe/Ecommerce-REST-API/README.md

 * Create Easy and Maintainable Views and Serializers for Your app
 * How to use signals on your REST API
 * Customize your Django Settings inorder to use SQLite3 for production and PostgreSQL for deployment in your database configuration

+## How to install this Project on Your Machine

+1. Clone the project
+2. Activate the Production Environment
+   For Windows
+     - 'ecommerceEnv/Scripts/activate.bat'
+   For Mac/Linux
+     - 'source/ecommerceEnv/Scripts/activate'
+3. Install these dependencies on your machine
+   - 'pip install django, djangorestframework, pillow, djangorestframework-simplejwt'